 - "Composite all" score of 50 or better on the National League for Nursing Pre-Admission Examination-RN (NLN) must be presented.
-Priority consideration will be given to candidates who sit for the NLN exam no later than the February testing date; applicants are permitted to take the NLN exam only once in any 12month period; (Information regarding test registration is available from the Admissions Office.); - 2.
-College preparatory level courses in biology and chemistry (with labs) as well as two years of college preparatory math (Algebra I and Algebra II or Algebra I and Geometry) must be completed with minimum grades of "C"; - 3.
-An informational group interview with the Dental Admissions Committee; - 4.
-Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; please submit to the Admission Office a letter from the dentist in whose office you observed dental practices; - 5.
-Submit a complete physical examination and immunization record before program registration.
-This form may be obtained from the Health Services Office; - 6.
-In addition to the above, applicants must be in good physical and mental health in order to qualify for the program.
+Priority consideration will be given to candidates who sit for the NLN exam no later than the February testing date; applicants are permitted to take the NLN exam only once in any 12-month period; (Information regarding test registration is available from the Admissions Office.); - College preparatory level courses in biology and chemistry, with labs, with grades of "C" or higher; - 3.
+Algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 with grades of "C" or higher; - An informational group interview with the Dental Admissions Committee; - Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; please submit to the Admission Office a letter from the dentist in whose office you observed dental practices: - Submit a complete physical examination and immunization record before program registration.
+This form may be obtained from the Health Services Office; - In addition to the above, applicants must be in good physical and mental health in order to qualify for the program.